martaw22/FP-Change-Detection-in-Arctic-Lakes/README.md

 Project page: https://cse512-19s.github.io/FP-Change-Detection-in-Arctic-Lakes/

+**Note: Our application deliverable is embedded into our project page by scrolling down past the running instructions.
+Please use Chrome to view this page.**

 Modify or replace `index.html` in the `docs` folder to update your project page.

 ## Cloning the repository